DChristensen12/DChristensen12/README.md

 <br/>

 **Interests (non-academic):**
-- Helping others in meaningful ways
+- Helping others in meaningful ways •ᴗ•
 - Painting 🎨, Ceramics 🏺, and Drawing ✏️
-- Crafting colorful visualizations and explanations that make complex ideas understandable
+- Crafting picturesque visualizations and explanations that make complex ideas understandable for others